ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

     If replica's hostname can't be resolved through DNS, it can indicate the following situations:

-    - Replica's host has no a DNS record.
+    - Replica's host has no DNS record.
 It can occur in systems with dynamic DNS, for example, [Kubernetes](https://kubernetes.io), where nodes can be unresolvable during downtime, and this is not an error.

     - Configuration error.
 ClickHouse configuration file contains the wrong hostname.